 - Fine sea salt

 - Ground black pepper

 Stir together the mustard and honey in a small dish.
-Add the warm reduced cider and stir well until smooth.
+Add the warm reduced cider and stir until smooth.
 Stir in a pinch of black pepper and set aside.

 Sprinkle the tops of the salmon fillets with salt and pepper.
-Slide the salmon pieces into the cider and cook for 7 to 10 minutes, just until cooked through and no longer raw in the center.
+Place the salmon pieces into the cider and cook for 7 to 10 minutes, just until cooked through and no longer raw in the center.
 They will be pale pink in color and flake easily with a fork.
 Use a slotted spoon or large spatula to carefully transfer the salmon to serving plates.

 Sprinkle with hazelnuts.
 Drizzle with cider mustard sauce or serve the sauce on the side.